SpocWiki/_public/Contributing.md

 Responsibilities
  * Ensure that your content and communication meets all [[License]] and [[Code_of_Conduct]] requirements
- * Before starting any major changes and enhancements, create an issue to explain what you wish to make.
+ * Before starting any major changes and enhancements, [submit an Issue](https://github.com/SpocWiki/_public/issues) to explain what you wish to make.
  * Discuss things transparently and get community feedback.
  - Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.